JG0328/jg0328/README.md

 - 🎮 Gamer and video game developer
     * Ori and the Blind Forest
     * Ori and the Will of the Wisps
+    * It Takes Two
-- 🖥️ Working with C#, React and TypeScript
+- 🖥️ Working Ruby on Rails
-- 🎥 Favorite movies: Logan (2017) and Joker (2019)
+- 🎥 Favorite movies: Logan (2017), Joker (2019) and The Super Mario Bros.
+Movie (2023)

 ### Achievements
 ---